Prescrypto/wallet/README.md

 ```

-NOTE: sNeed to open /uikit to run server
+NOTE: Can use whatever simple server instead python server!